HendrixString/node-okhttp/README.md

 # node-OkHttP
-a lightweight `HTTP` library for `Node.js` inspired by `Square's OkHttp` Builder patterns and flavours for constructing a legit `HTTP` requests of all types in `Android`.
+a lightweight `HTTP` library for `Node.js` inspired by `Square's Android OkHttp` Builder patterns and flavours for constructing a legit `HTTP` requests of all types.
 Written entirely in EcmaScript 6 (Harmony) and transpiled with `Babel`.

 [![NPM](https://nodei.co/npm/okhttp.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/okhttp/)